 Since our development team has been creating a system that functions in the global environment, the system has been localized.
 Azoft’s solution was integrated with various online payment systems such as VeriSign and SoftKey.
 For quick and convenient addition of new payments, a plug-in technology has been implemented.

 The online subscription payment system performs two major functions.

-- The system converts credit card payments (Visa, MasterCard, etc.) to inner currency of the system which can be further used to prolong user's subscriptions of online-services.
+- The system converts credit card payments (Visa, MasterCard, etc.) to the inner currency of the system which can be further used to prolong user’s subscriptions of online-services.